 If there are more than two selections for this then you just keep adding in the numbers as we have done above to create an overall margin.

 What Does this Mean for the Bookmaker?

 If we continue to use the above example, it means that the bookies make around 3.1% on every bet that is placed on either of these results.
-So if you were to bet £100, then the bookmaker would then guarantee a profit of £3.10 for every £100 staked on that market.
+So if you were to bet £100, then the bookmaker would then secure a net win of £3.10 for every £100 staked on that market.

 This can change though, and it comes down to the amount of money that is placed on a specific outcome.
 Horse racing is notorious for this and the odds can fluctuate quite a lot.
 This means that there will be times where bookmakers are left more exposed in terms of margin than they would maybe like to be.

 It’s also possible for the bookmaker to manipulate this margin further, which means that they leave a bigger liability open to one result over another.
 It might be that they see money coming in for a bet that they think has little chance of winning, so their price adjustments might be smaller or even non-existent, even though people are backing that selection heavily.

 The margin is the bookmaker’s friend though, and over a large sample of bets will determine how much money they make.
 As we stated earlier, a punter should be looking for a low margin, but not to sacrifice poorer odds.